 I’m writing this from the rooftop of a hotel in Barcelona, Spain, completely bedazzled by the beauty of the old buildings and Mediterranean vibe that I just love so much.

-This bread also calls for a little buckwheat flour – a fantastic substitute for common wheat grains.
-It is actually a seed closely related to the vegetable rhubarb, which, since 1942, has been considered a fruit in the US.
-Buckwheat is particularly high in magnesium, manganese & fiber as well as tryptophan – a mood boosting, sleep enhancing amino acid that also helps regulate our appetite.
+The only carbohydrate this bread calls for is a very small amount of buckwheat flour – a fantastic substitute for common wheat grains.
+Despite its grain sounding name, buckwheat is not a grain but a seed closely related to the fruit rhubarb.
+Nutritionally, buckwheat is particularly high in magnesium, manganese & fiber as well as tryptophan – a mood boosting, sleep enhancing amino acid that also helps regulate our appetite.
+If you can’t get your hands on a buckwheat flour, you can easily grind your own buckwheat groats in a blender/coffee grinder.

 Adapted from this recipe